thebithead/nuodb-operator/README.md

       *insightsEnabled* to "Opt In" and enable NuoDB Insights.
 Any other value than "true" results in Opting out.
 Insights can also be enabled at a later time if you choose.

-After deploying your NuoDB database, if you optionally chose to install NuoDB Insights by setting "insightsEnabled: true" in your nuodb-cr.yaml file, then you can find your NuoDB Insights SubcriberID by locating the "nuodb-insights" pod, go to the Logs tab, and find the line that indicates your Subscriber ID.
+After deploying your NuoDB database, if you optionally chose to install NuoDB Insights by setting "insightsEnabled: true" in your nuodb-cr.yaml file, then you can find your NuoDB Insights SubcriberID by locating the "nuodb-insights" pod in your Kubernetes dashboard, go to the Logs tab, and find the line that indicates your Subscriber ID.
 ```
 Insights Subscriber ID: yourSubID#
 ```